-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-The standard will replace the incurred loss impairment methodology pursuant to GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-ASU No. 2016-13 is effective for annual reporting periods beginning after December 15, 2019, including interim periods within that reporting period, with early adoption permitted after December 15, 2018, including interim periods.
-The Company is currently evaluating the impact of adopting this ASU on its consolidated financial statements.
+In June 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+The standard replaced the incurred loss impairment methodology pursuant to GAAP with a methodology that reflects current expected credit losses ("CECL") on full commitment balances and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+ASU No. 2016-13 is effective for annual reporting periods beginning after December 15, 2019, including interim periods within that reporting period.
+ASU No. 2016-13 is to be adopted through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
+Subsequent increases and decreases to estimated expected credit losses will flow through the Company's consolidated statements of operations.
+The CECL reserve required under ASU No. 2016-13 is a valuation account that is deducted from the carrying value of loans held for investment on the Company's consolidated balance sheets.
+Future funding commitments on the Company's loans are also subject to a CECL reserve.
+The CECL reserve related to future loan fundings is recorded as a component of other liabilities in the Company's consolidated balance sheets and changes in this component of the CECL reserve will flow through the Company's consolidated statements.